Better Rest Area directional signs

 During numerous road trips, I notice symptoms that highway sign designers don't follow some basic design components: clear communication, rapid comprehension, proximity, and orientation.

 Signs serve to inform, guide, and direct the reader.
 Primary sign readers are navigators (often drivers) who are lost, confused, or new to an area and are seeking guidance and information.
-Secondary target audiences are people giving directions to others and educating them for later reference.

 3. Truck drivers unfamiliar with area.